-- 1. Configure and start the source and destination clusters.
-Create tables with the same names and column families on both the source and destination clusters, so that the destination cluster knows where to store the data that it receives. - 2.
-All hosts in the source and destination clusters should be reachable to each other. - 3.
-If both clusters use the same ZooKeeper cluster, you must use a different zookeeper.znode.parent, because they cannot write in the same folder.
+- 3. All hosts in the source and destination clusters should be reachable to each other.
+If both clusters use the same ZooKeeper cluster, you must use a different zookeeper.znode.parent, because they cannot write in the same folder. - 4.
+On the source cluster, in HBase shell, add the destination cluster as a peer: